RealJeeshop/jeeshop/README.md

      </server>
   ```

-### JBOSS Modules
+### Jeeshop JBOSS Module
 A JBOSS Module named "jeeshop" have to be created to <WILDFLY HOME>/modules directory.
 It contains multiple configuration properties such as:
-* Mailer (SMTP parameters, Sender...)
+* Mailer parameters (SMTP parameters, Sender...)
 Sample of this module configuration is available in .openshift directory

 ## Database setup
-Database installation scripts are provided in ./install/db directory
+Database setup scripts are provided in ./install/db directory

-* jeeshop-install.sql contains table creation instructions.
-It also creates a single user with login/password admin/jeeshop (password is hashed using SHA-256 in this script, which must match security domain configuration, see section above)
+* jeeshop-install.sql contains ddl and jeeshop reference data.
+It creates also a single user with login/password admin/jeeshop (password is hashed using SHA-256 in this script, which must match security domain configuration, see section above).
+This user should be deleted in production environment for security reason.
 * jeeshop-drop.sql empties database
 * demo-catalog-data contains jeeshop demonstration catalog data

 Notes:
-By default, all tables are created in a single script, ie for a single database referenced in server datasources configuration.
+Current database scripts works with a single database referenced in server datasources configuration.
 See "Datasources" section above.
+However, it is possible to use several database for each Jeeshop domains.
+For sample one database for Catalog and another for User and Order domains.
+TODO add section and scripts to document use of databases per domain